Carnegie Mellon University

 Bio

-I earned my Ph.D. in Applied Linguistics from Georgia State University, where my dissertation focused on the role of chatbot-based interaction and learner characteristics in the alignment-driven learning of second language grammar and pragmatics.
-I am eager to bring my expertise in technology-oriented second language acquisition to the CMU community and looking forward to collaborating with colleagues and mentoring students in an innovative academic setting.
+Sanghee Kang earned her Ph.D. in Applied Linguistics from Georgia State University, where her dissertation focused on the role of chatbot-based interaction and learner characteristics in the alignment-driven learning of second language grammar and pragmatics.
+Her research has continued to explore the role of generative AI in second language learning, with a focus on AI-generated feedback and collaborative writing.
+She is excited to contribute my expertise in technology-oriented second language acquisition to the CMU community and to continue building collaborative relationships with colleagues while mentoring students in an innovative academic setting.

 • Korean language learning